-During 2022 first half, the Group has been able to further increase its presence in the motorsport business, thus becoming one of the undisputed leaders in the world: the commercial agreements signed with leading market partners, teams and car manufacturers, have granted a greater visibility and consolidation of turnover and margins.
-The products of the Group, which are now considered the state of the art in the motorsport safety equipment market, are currently used by the top drivers in the main world competitions managed by FIA.
+During the semester, the Group further increased its presence in the motorsport market, reaffirming itself as one of the undisputed global leaders: existing commercial agreements with key business partners, teams, and car manufacturers ensure significant visibility and have contributed to the consolidation of revenues.
+The Group's products, now considered state-of-the-art in the motorsport safety equipment market, are currently used by top drivers in major world competitions under FIA, SFI and Snell regulations.